-According to the statistics of imported steel products, domestic HRC manufacturers currently supply only 43% of the total demand while the remaining 57% of the supply is imported; especially imports from China which has a very high influence on production and pricing in the market.
-Observed from the import figures from China since 2017 to the third quarter of 2022, this is a good confirmation (according to https://facebook.com/thaisteelcom).
+According to the statistics of imported steel products, domestic HRC manufacturers currently supply only 37% of the total demand while the remaining 63% of the supply is imported; especially imports from China which has a very high influence on production and pricing in the market.
 Therefore, it is a challenge that the Company will have to face in the fight to regain its market share occupied by foreign substitutes.

-Risks from the fluctuation of product demand and price arising from a downward business cycle parent company abroad.
-The Company plans to develop higher quality product, diversify and expand its customer base and increase the volume of exports to foreign countries.
+Risks from the fluctuation of product demand and price arising from a downward business cycle